Psychology BSc (Full time) 2019 start

 In year 1 modules include developmental, social, cognitive, biological psychology and animal behaviour.
 You also study research skills, which involves conducting and writing up psychological research.
 You also have chance to study a 10-credit elective module from any department within the University.

-In year 2 you’ll progress to more advanced material, including advanced developmental psychology, cognitive and behavioural neuroscience, memory, language, perception, psychological disorders and advanced social psychology, as well as conducting lengthier pieces of research under supervision.
+In year 2 you’ll progress to more advanced material, including developmental psychology, neuroscience, memory, language, perception, psychological disorders and advanced social psychology, as well as conducting lengthier pieces of research under supervision.
 You also choose a 10-credit elective module from any department within the University.

 In your final year you’ll carry out a major piece of research in psychology worth 30 credits.
 You will have a wide choice of optional modules.
 These modules are in three groups: Health/Social Psychology, Biological Psychology and Cognitive Psychology and you take modules from each group.